KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Treemap chart - attributes and measures

-The order of the attributes in the X-axis panel must reflects the order of the attributes in the hierarchy starting from the root to the top.
+The order of the attributes in the X-axis panel should reflect the order of the attributes in the hierarchy starting from the root to the top.

 In Figure below an example of a Treemap chart